PPML/tabby2/inst/md/readmore.md

 #### **Where can I find more information about TB / TB modelling?**

-General information and resources on tuberculosis can be found on the Centers for Disease Control's Tuberculosis webpage:
+General information and resources on tuberculosis can be found on the Centers for Disease Control and Prevention's Tuberculosis webpage:
 <https://www.cdc.gov/tb/default.htm>

 ### 508 Accessibility of This Product